About Our Programs

 You can still access a presenter for a live, online discussion period after the class has watched the presentation if you would like.
 This option is great for the younger grades as you can stop and discuss points of interest in the video and then brainstorm discussion, connections and wonders before a presenter joins the class.

-In accordance with the BC Public Health Order that permits Youth Extracurricular Activities, in-person programs held outdoors are currently being booked for participants only under the age of 21.
+In accordance with the BC Public Health Order that permits Youth Extracurricular Activities, in-person programs held outdoors as well as indooors are currently being booked.
 We are happy to accommodate classes in whatever outdoor area that will work best for safe physical distancing.
 This means we can host programs in the school field, a nearby park that can be walked to, or a local park within the school’s health region if transportation for the students can be provided by the school or parents.
 Programs are 1-4 hours depending on the group requirements.
 At this time, we urge you to only request an in-person program if you can confidently ensure all of your group members have demonstrated to you that they can maintain physical distancing and will wear a face mask at all times.
 For the safety of everyone, please note that unlike previously, biofacts will only be available for viewing, not to be touched.

 Where do we work?

-We have worked with nearly all schools and communities throughout the Lower Mainland, Fraser Valley and Southern Vancouver Island.
+We have worked with nearly all schools and communities throughout the Lower Mainland, Fraser Valley, Southern Vancouver Island, and (NEW!) the Canadian Rockies (Banff/Canmore area).
 Curious about specifically which schools and communities we have worked with in the past?
 View our schools list »

 This program explores bears around the world as well as those in our backyard.
 Over the course of this presentation you will learn about the 8 species around the globe and dive deeper into those found in Canada.
 Learn about adaptations, diets, and differences between these bear species and what it takes for them to survive.